Lucas-Silva16/Mystery-Number-Game/README.md

 Run the script directly from your terminal: python jogo_misterioso.py

-👨‍💻 Coded for fun, logic, and a quick Python warm-up.
+👨‍💻 Coded for fun, logic, and a quick Python warm-up